 - Coordination.
-How effectively does the team work together towards a common goal?
+How effective are team communication and compatibility so they can work together towards a common goal?

-In other words, you can measure team efficiency by analyzing the output of a team’s efforts, such as:
+In other words, you can measure team efficiency by analyzing the output of a team’s productivity and efforts, such as:

 How team efficiency affects business performance

-The efficiency of the teams within a business can greatly influence the output of a company.
+The efficiency of effective teams within a business can greatly influence the output of a company.
 Here are some aspects where team efficiency can affect business performance:

 An efficient team gets more work done.
 Consequently, this leads to more profit for the company.

-Team members that work well together stay longer together.
+Team members who work well together stay together longer.
 An efficient team improves its members’ morale and job satisfaction, which fosters loyalty.

-As your company grows, the workload of individual employees will increase, which can strain their productivity.
+As your company grows, the workload of individual team members will increase, which can strain their productivity.
 It’s important to maintain the efficiency of your teams to ensure your company’s growth will not plateau.

 Here are seven actionable tips you can follow to improve team efficiency within your company: